lrspeiser/sigmagravity/README.md

 | Cluster coverage | **88.9%** | 16/18 in 68% PPC |
 | Solar System | **margin ≥10⁸** | Cassini constraints satisfied |

-**Four gate predictions tested in this paper (§6.3):** All four morphology gates make confirmed predictions:
+**Gate consistency checks (§6.3):** Each morphology gate produces small, morphology-linked improvements in the predicted direction:
-- Winding: Face-on > edge-on improvement (+9.2% vs +8.5%)
+- Winding: Face-on marginally > edge-on (+9.2% vs +8.5%)
-- Shear: High-shear > low-shear improvement (+10.1% vs +9.0%)
+- Shear: High-shear > low-shear (+10.1% vs +9.0%)
-- Bulge: High B/D > low B/D improvement (+0.4% vs +0.1%)
+- Bulge: High B/D > low B/D (+0.4% vs +0.1%)
-- Bar: Barred > unbarred improvement (0.0% vs -4.3%)
+- Bar: Barred > unbarred (0.0% vs -4.3%)

-These differentials have no explanation in MOND—they arise from coherence physics, not acceleration-dependent phenomenology.
-The 4/4 confirmation rate establishes that the gates are physically motivated predictions, not post-hoc epicycles.
+The present evidence is qualitative—larger samples will be needed for decisive tests—but the systematic pattern demonstrates that the gates are physically motivated, not arbitrary fitting switches.

-**Three additional falsifiable predictions:** (1) Velocity correlations in Gaia DR3 should match Burr-XII with $\ell_0 = 5$ kpc; (2) JWST high-z galaxies should show 20–40% weaker enhancement; (3) Counter-rotating systems should show no winding suppression.
+**Three falsifiable predictions:** (1) Velocity correlations in Gaia DR3 should match Burr-XII with $\ell_0 = 5$ kpc; (2) JWST high-z galaxies should show 20–40% weaker enhancement; (3) Counter-rotating systems should show no winding suppression.

 The velocity correlation test is executable immediately with publicly available data.
 If confirmed, it would provide direct evidence for non-local gravitational coupling at galactic scales.